Distributionally Robust Predictive Runtime Verification under Spatio-Temporal Logic Specifications

 Now, consider an MAS with $L$ agents, where each agent is labeled with a distinct index $l \in \{1, \hdots, L\}$.
 Consider again the random vector $X \sim \mathcal{D}$.
 We express the state information of the multi-agent system via instantiating $X_\tau$ as $X_\tau := (X_\tau[1], \hdots, X_\tau[L])\in \mathbb{R}^{N}$ with $N := nL$ where $X_\tau[l]\in \mathbb{R}^{n}$ represents the state of agent $l$ at time $\tau$.
 We further define $X[l] := (X_0[l], X_1[l], \hdots)$.
 While the distribution $\mathcal{D}$ is completely unknown, we assume that we have access to $K$ calibration trajectories $(X^{(1)},\hdots,X^{(K)})$ from a training distribution $\mathcal{D}_0$ that is close to $\mathcal{D}$ (as specified later).\footnote{The distributions $\mathcal{D}$ and $\mathcal{D}_0$ are defined over the same probability space $(\Omega,\mathcal{F},\mathbb{P})$ where $\Omega$ is the sample space, $\mathcal{F}$ is a $\sigma$-algebra of $\Omega$, and $\mathbb{P}:\mathcal{F}\to[0,1]$ is a probability measure.
 For simplicity, we will mostly use the notation $\text{Prob}$ to be independent of the underlying probability space.}

-\begin{assumption} We have access to a dataset $S:=(X^{(1)},\hdots,X^{(K)})$ in which each of the $K$ trajectories $X^{(i)}:=(X_0^{(i)},X_1^{(i)},\hdots)$ is independently drawn from a training distribution $\mathcal{D}_0$, i.e., $X^{(i)}\sim\mathcal{D}_0$.\footnote{For instance, we can obtain such i.i.d. trajectories from a simulator that we can query repeatedly with a fixed distribution over simulation parameters.} \end{assumption} Assumption \ref{ass1} holds in many applications.
-For a general CPS, an example would be a setting in which $\mathcal{D}_0$ describes the motion of a robot within a high-fidelity simulator, while $\mathcal{D}$ describes a real robot operating in a lab environment.
-For a MAS, $\mathcal{D}_0$ can describe nominal trajectories of a swarm of drones, while $\mathcal{D}$ describes the presence of adversarial agents, see Figure \ref{fig:multiagent_example}.
+\begin{assumption} We have access to a calibration dataset $S:=(X^{(1)},\hdots,X^{(K)})$ in which each of the $K$ trajectories $X^{(i)}:=(X_0^{(i)},X_1^{(i)},\hdots)$ is independently drawn from a training distribution $\mathcal{D}_0$, i.e., $X^{(i)}\sim\mathcal{D}_0$.\footnote{For instance, we can obtain such i.i.d. trajectories from a simulator that we can query repeatedly with a fixed distribution over simulation parameters.} We additionally have access to a training dataset $S_{tr} \coloneq \{X^{(K + 1)}, \hdots, X^{(K + \Gamma)}\}$, independent from $S$, in which each of the $\Gamma$ trajectories is again independently drawn from $\mathcal{D}_0$. \end{assumption} We show shortly in Section \ref{sec:robust_cp} that the training dataset $S_{tr}$ will be used to train a trajectory predictor and the calibration dataset $S$ will be used to compute statistically valid prediction sets for runtime verification.
+Assumption \ref{ass1} holds in many applications.
+For a general CPS, an example is a setting in which $\mathcal{D}_0$ describes the motion of a robot within a high-fidelity simulator, while $\mathcal{D}$ describes a real robot operating in a lab environment.
+For a MAS, $\mathcal{D}_0$ describes nominal trajectories of a swarm of drones, while $\mathcal{D}$ describes the presence of adversarial agents, see Figure \ref{fig:multiagent_example}.